 There are some risks that involve the cashing of stale checks.
 Please check the following:

 - Check bounce back: if we go to cash the stale check, the bank may return the check.
-They received the check in the first place and return back later.

 - Check to be rejected: some banks may not accept the stale check in the first place.